-3. Temporary Removal of Student
+2. 3.
+Temporary Removal of Student

 Disruptive behavior includes conduct that distracts or intimidates others in a manner that interferes with instructional activities, fails to adhere to a faculty member's appropriate classroom rules or instructions, or interferes with the normal operations of the college.
 Students who engage in disruptive behavior or threatening behavior may be directed by the faculty member to leave the classroom or by the college official responsible for administration of the Student Conduct Code to leave the college premises.
-If the student refuses to leave after being requested to do so, college police may be summoned to provide assistance.
-For involuntary removal from more than one class period, the faculty member should invoke the procedures outlined in 2.5.1(2) above.
+If the student refuses to leave after being requested to do so, college safety POLICE may be summoned TO PROVIDE ASSISTANCE.
+For involuntary removal from more than one class period, the faculty member should invoke the procedures prescribed OUTLINED in the Student Conduct Code 2.5.1(2) ABOVE.

-4. Conduct - Rules and Regulations
+3. 4.
+Conduct - Rules and Regulations